ClaseAltaGames/RockstallicaEngine/README.md

 - **Custom File Library**: Manage files with a custom file format.
 - **Shading Modes**: Swap between Shaded, Wireframe & Shaded Wireframe options.
 - **Engine Monitor**: Visualize monitoring information.

+## New Features
+- **Scene Serialization**: Scenes can be serialized in .scene format.
+- **Frustum Culling Camera**: The camera implements the frustum that optimizes the engine.
+- **Bounding Boxes**: Each gameobject has his own AABB.
+- **Clickable Objects**: You can click and select every object on the scene with a ray cast.
+- **Hierarchy Improvements**: You can delete gameobjects and add a camera component.
+- **Play / Pause**: You can play and move in the scene with a player, and then pause the iteration.
+- **New Scene**: A new scene "Street Enviroment" is loaded with .scene format.

 ## Panels
 - **Hierarchy**: Displays all game objects currently present in the scene.
 Includes a search feature to locate specific game objects and provides options to create empty game objects and basic primitive shapes.